Analytics Insights for Google Analytics (AIWP) is a free, featured plugin that brings Google Analytics reports into your

-Don’t worry about your UA code nor Measurement ID, once you’ve selected the default domain in Analytics Insights -> General Settings, the corresponding UA-YYYYY-YY ID and G-YYYYYY ID are automatically retrieved from your Google Analytics account and the tracking code is automatically generated and inserted in all your pages!
+Don’t worry about your Measurement ID, once you’ve selected the default domain in Analytics Insights -> General Settings, the corresponding G-YYYYYY ID is automatically retrieved from your Google Analytics account and the tracking code is automatically generated and inserted in all your pages!

 If you need more details about the tracking feature and its options follow the documentation index.

 FAQ, Resources & Final Notes

-To install the plugin using the built-in plugin installer follow the steps from the above video.
+To install the plugin use the built-in WordPress plugin installer.
 For manual installs, here is a copy of the latest stable version.
 For beta versions and pull requests check out our GitHub repository.

 For frequently asked questions (FAQ), tutorials, release notes, and other helpful resources see AIWP documentation index.